tsukuricase/shigunaru/README.md

 # Shigunaru

 A lightweight reactive signals library implemented in Rust.
-Shigunaru (シグナル) means "signal" in Japanese, reflecting the core concept of this library.

 ## Features